Popular Lettings in United Kingdom

 A nice place to visit in Belfast is the Titanic Belfast museum, which is dedicated to the most famous shipwreck.
 The venue is a display of the city’s industrial heritage!
 Don´t leave the city without a hike at Cave Hill, you will be rewarded with an astonishing view.2.
 Enjoy a beach vacation in Cornwall

 A place not to miss is Cornwall, that with its turquoise waters and majestic waves becomes a paradisiac destination.
 You can relax bathing under the sun and enjoying the view, or if you are in search of adrenaline you can give surfing a try!
-Finish your day enjoying fresh seafood or a typical Cornish pasty3.
+Finish your day enjoying fresh seafood or a typical Cornish pasty.3.
 Explore the musical side of Liverpool

 The city is famous for being the hometown of the Beatles and if you are a big fan you cannot miss the Cavern Club where the best-selling band performed countless gigs.
 It is also known for its vibrant international food scene and architectural gems such as the Liverpool Metropolitan Cathedral.4.
 A vibrant, bold city: Manchester

 The city has the oldest public library, Chetham's Library.
 It is also known for its international cuisine, indeed you should make a stop at the Indian Tiffin Room, where there are different curry-based dishes that you can try.
 Super tasty and delicious food!
-Beside this, Manchester has the most celebrated night out destinations as the Warehouse project.
-Craving for fresh brewed coffee after a fun night out?
+Besides this, Manchester has the most celebrated night out destinations as the Warehouse project.
+Craving for freshly brewed coffee after a fun night out?
 Stop for a coffee at Takk in the Northern Quarter.5.
 Stroll along the vivid streets of Notting Hill

-The area is famous because it has the most beautiful streets of London with rainbow coloured houses ranging from pastel colours to more cheerful ones.
+The area is famous because it has the most beautiful streets of London with rainbow-coloured houses ranging from pastel colours to more cheerful ones.
 Eager to discover antique pieces?
 You cannot miss the Portobello Road Market, the world's largest antiques market here in Notting Hill.
 Better head there in the morning, because it gets crowded in the afternoon!
-After walking around Notting Hill vibrant and instagram-worthy streets why not stop for dinner at Ledbury or at some classics like Gail’s or Osteria Basilico.
+After walking around Notting Hill vibrant and Instagram-worthy streets why not stop for dinner at Ledbury or at some classics like Gail’s or Osteria Basilico.

 - Holiday rentals